DataBassGit/AgentForge/docs/Agents/AgentClass.md

 - **Usage**:
   - Intended to be overridden to implement specific logic for saving data.
   - Access the storage instance via `self.agent_data['storage']`.
+  - Even if storage is disabled, `self.agent_data['storage']` will be `None`, allowing for consistent handling in custom implementations.

 ---